 - Mercedes Lackey, The Last Herald-Mage trilogy -- these were the single biggest influence on me during the earlier 90s, for several reasons....

-- Barry Hughart, The Chronicles of Master Li and Number Ten Ox -- brilliant, but hard-to-find, high fantasy set in ancient China.
+- Barry Hughart, The Chronicles of Master Li and Number Ten Ox -- brilliant high fantasy set in ancient China.
 Great fun to read and flawlessly executed.

 - Ellen Kushner, Swordspoint and Thomas the Rhymer -- excellent standalone fantasy books, which are becoming increasingly rare nowadays.
 The first one includes a subtle gay relationship.
 (Its sequel, A Fall of Kings, is good but lacks a satisfying ending.)